rowdenw/rowdenw.github.io/_posts/2021-03-14-Grown-Up-Thinking.md

 [^9]: See "Diplomat" description in Torbert, W.R. (n.d.)
 [The Seven Levels of Leadership Development and Their Impact](https://www.gla.global/the-glp/levels-of-leadership-development/).
 [^10]: William R. Torbert and Elaine Herdman Barker (n.d.).
 The Global Leadership Profile: Action-Logic Descriptions for Coaches.
 [^11]: Kerth, N.L.
 (2001) _Project Retrospectives: A Handbook for Team Reviews_; Dorset House: New York; [ISBN 978-0-932633-44-6](https://isbn.nu/9780932633446).
-[^12]: Gregory Bateson called these "complementary schismogenesis" and "symmetrical schismogenesis," respectively, in Bateson, G. (1972) _Steps to an Ecology of Mind: Collected Essays in Anthropology, Psychiatry, Evolution, and Epistemology_; 1 edition.; University of Chicago Press: Chicago; [ISBN 978-0-226-03905-3](https://isbn.nu/9780226039053).
+[^12]: Gregory Bateson called the second two examples "complementary schismogenesis" and "symmetrical schismogenesis," respectively, in Bateson, G. (1972) _Steps to an Ecology of Mind: Collected Essays in Anthropology, Psychiatry, Evolution, and Epistemology_; 1 edition.; University of Chicago Press: Chicago; [ISBN 978-0-226-03905-3](https://isbn.nu/9780226039053).
 [^13]: See Meadows, D. (1999) [Leverage Points: Places to Intervene in a System](http://donellameadows.org/archives/leverage-points-places-to-intervene-in-a-system/). *The Academy for Systems Change*.
 [^14]: See "Redefining" description in Torbert, W.R. (n.d.)
 [The Seven Levels of Leadership Development and Their Impact](https://www.gla.global/the-glp/levels-of-leadership-development/).
 [^15]: See "Transforming" description in Torbert, W.R. (n.d.)
 [The Seven Levels of Leadership Development and Their Impact](https://www.gla.global/the-glp/levels-of-leadership-development/).